Galen Crew: Touring

-Music & Influences
+Music and influences

-Most of Crew's catalogue has been co-written with legendary British songwriter Roger Cook.
+Most of Crew's catalogue is co-written with legendary British songwriter Roger Cook.
 Crew's music often features whimsical themes and otherworldly elements drawn from fairy tales and fantasy to form modern parables in the form of song.
-Crew has drawn great inspiration from the troubadours of medieval Europe who were often both knights and poets.
-Crew's style is described as "a blend of pop and alternative with some electronic and folky elements."
-Crew's musical influences include "the Beatles, Coldplay and John Mayer," and songwriting inspiration has been taken from mythical works and well-known fantasy authors such as J.R.R.
+He draws inspiration from the troubadours of medieval Europe who were often both knights and poets.
+His style is said to be "a blend of pop and alternative with some electronic and folky elements."
+Crew's musical influences include "the Beatles, Coldplay and John Mayer," and songwriting inspiration is taken from mythical works in addition to J.R.R.
 Tolkien, C.S.
-Lewis, and Hermann Hesse.
+Lewis, Hermann Hesse, and other fantasy authors.
 As a tribute to his success in China, Crew prominently featured the erhu, a traditional Chinese stringed instrument, in the single "Fragrance."
-The music video for the single also contains shots of Shanghai, Chinese scenery, and everyday life in China.
-In 2022, Crew released a song written in Mandarin Chinese entitled I Know Your Name.
+The music video for the single contains shots of scenery in Shanghai and everyday life in China.
+In 2022, he released a song written in Mandarin Chinese entitled I Know Your Name.